essentialblend/personal-website/content/stream/_index.md

 title: Stream
 ---

 My quaint space by the fireplace.
-Look at space, some cool paintings, listen to music, discover new books?
+At ease, and hope you stumble upon something interesting.